 At this point, one might mistakenly conclude that history is irrelevant to our future as you can simply create your future ex nihilo.
 Perhaps that's possible, in theory, but in the world of practical politics, it's not.
-In this world, you can hardly persuade people where they are without first convincing them of where they have been, and how they arrived there.
-However, once you've done that, convincing them of where they should go is possible.
+In this world, you can hardly persuade people where they are without first convincing them of where they have been, and how they arrived here.
+Once you've done that, though, convincing them of where they should go is relatively easy.
 The world's greatest leaders, good and evil-Churchill, Hitler, Stalin, Mao-all were obsessed with how history should be read.
 They knew what we should know: How we view our past is tied to the futures we choose and let others lead us into.

-This suggests what is needed to understand the nuclear revolution and the morality of nuclear weapons use: first, one must understand what proceeded and followed.
-Where did the idea of destroying city centers or city busting come from?
+This suggests what is needed to understand the nuclear revolution and the morality of nuclear weapons use: first, one must understand what proceeded where we are now.
+Where did the popular idea of destroying city centers or city busting, which was practiced in World War II, come from?
 How did nuclear weapons help perfect the achievement of this mission?
 What were the moral considerations of attacking innocents when nuclear weapons were first used; what are they today?